arjunsingh-gautam/Python-Programs/Lesson 5 Operator/Lesson5.md

 6. **Logical `not`, `and`, and `or` have lower precedence than comparison operators**.
 7. **Ternary operator `if-else` and lambda expressions have low precedence**.
 8. **Assignment (`=`) and augmented assignment (`+=`, `-=`, etc.) have the lowest precedence**.

-Would you like an example to demonstrate precedence? 🚀